brandur/rocket-rides-atomic/README.md

 * `api`: The main Rocket Rides API.
 It responds to requests and makes them idempotent using a required `Idempotency-Key` header.
-* `completer`: Finds failed API requests and attempts to push them through to completion (after a grace period to give the user a change to do it first).
+* `completer`: Finds failed API requests and attempts to push them through to completion (after a grace period to give the user a chance to do it first).
 * `enqueuer`: Moves [transactionally-staged jobs][jobs] out of the database and over into a real job queue to be worked.
 * `reaper`: Reaps idempotency keys after some extended period wherein failed